giedriuspot/Mammotion-HA/README.md

 - Start a mow based on configuration
 - Start an existing scheduled task/s
 - More features being added all the time!
+- Render the mower's path as a map camera for use with front-end map cards

 ## Prerequisites 📋
 > [!WARNING]